osrf/manifold/docs/index.rst

-.. ign_transport documentation master file, created by sphinx-quickstart on Mon Jun  9 10:09:09 2014.
+.. manifold documentation master file, created by sphinx-quickstart on Mon Jun  9 10:09:09 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.